 The Staten Island Ferry affords great views of the Statue of Liberty—which welcomed generations of immigrants to the harbor—and Ellis Island on a (free!)
 25-minute trip from Manhattan's Financial District to St. George on Staten Island.
 For another scenic commute, there's New York Water Taxi—a buoyant twist on the classic yellow cab.

 Hidden Harbor Tours take passengers off the beaten path (think tugboat berths in Kill Van Kull and container ports near Red Hook) accompanied by tugboat captains, maritime historians and others who know the harbor intimately.
-The New York Beach Ferry sails past the Verrazano-Narrows Bridge and the Coney Island Lighthouse, all while making your lazy weekend beach days that much easier with frequent round-trips between Lower Manhattan and Jacob Riis Park.
+In the summer season, the New York Beach Ferry sails past the Verrazano-Narrows Bridge and the Coney Island Lighthouse, all while making your lazy weekend beach days that much easier with frequent round-trips between Lower Manhattan and Jacob Riis Park.
 And those who'd like their rock to come from more than the motion of the water can take advantage of Rocks Off Concert Cruises, three-hour rides on the harbor that feature rowdy live music.

 The East River (which, in fact, is not precisely a river but rather a tidal strait that connects on both ends to the Atlantic Ocean) separates Manhattan and the Bronx from Brooklyn and Queens, and opens up into the Long Island Sound on its northernmost end.
 While the Water Taxi and the Circle Line make their way here as well, the East River has tours and activities that you can't start anywhere else.

-The East River Ferry offers seven-day-a-week service stopping in Manhattan, Queens and Brooklyn and at Governors Island, taking you under the City's beautiful bridges while others may be sitting in traffic on them.
+NYC Ferry offers seven-day-a-week service stopping in Manhattan, Queens and Brooklyn and at Governors Island, taking you under the City's beautiful bridges while others may be sitting in traffic on them.
 The Long Island City Community Boathouse hosts paddling and kayaking sessions (preregistered during the week, free walk-up rentals on select weekends in partnership with Socrates Sculpture Park), mostly staying near Hallet's Cove—though some trips venture all the way down into the harbor.
 Meanwhile, the East River C.R.E.W., a nonprofit organization promoting the stewardship of New York City's waterways, combines opportunities to learn about water conservation, ecology and the environment with free, noncompetitive rowing in the estuary; and the Brooklyn Bridge Park Boathouse facilitates both open and preregistered kayak polo matches (the sport is a challenging hybrid of leisurely kayaking and aggressive water polo) and free walk-up kayak use.